ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/make-a-change.md

 #### Make a change

 Our project is now live, but what's next?
-Lets try deploying a new change to our app!
+Let's try deploying a new change to our app!

 ###### Develop

-Go back to your project in your text editor and open `public/index.html`.
+Go back to your project and open up the `public/index.html` in your code editor.
 Change the text in the `<h1>` element (try putting "You Rock!").

 ###### Push